My house was built in 1883 by John

 were rescues, except Kim, either strays or from people who

-should not have had animal people.
-Kim came to me when my
+should not have had animals.
+Kim came to me when my mother

-mother was too old to care for her and Kim was extremely ill
+was too old to care for her and Kim was extremely ill at age

-at age 12 and only weighed about 5 pounds.
+12, weighing only about 5 pounds.
 She had IBD and

 A look into the living

 room.
-The Devil Cat was George.
-He moved into my garage one
+The Devil Cat was "Gorgeous" George.
+He moved into my

-winter and eventually moved into the house.
-He had some
+garage one winter and eventually moved into the house.
+He

-tough times, and was once pretty "quirky" but either settled
+had some tough times, and was once pretty "quirky" but

-down or blended with the quirks of the other inhabitants of
+either settled down or blended with the quirks of the other

-the house.
+inhabitants of the house.
 Not certain which!
-He became a real sweetheart
+He became a

 This is my